hyperdimensional-computing/torchhd/docs/classification.rst

 Testing
 -------

-With the model trained, we can classify the testing samples by coding them and comparing them to the class-vectors:
+With the model trained, we can classify the testing samples by encoding them and comparing them to the class-vectors:

 .. code-block:: python